codeisjoy/EMPartialModalViewController/README.md

 ## Usage

+Before using the view controller to show your modals it is necessary to set `View controller-based status bar appearance` in the `Info.plist` of application `NO`.
+It is needed to capture the status bar in screen snapshot when modal view controller is about to show.

-It is pretty simple to use.
-Just initialise an instance of `EMPartialModalViewController` with a root view controller which would be the content of your modal.
+Then just initialise an instance of `EMPartialModalViewController` with a root view controller which would be the content of your modal.

 There is two way to initialise: